-Teen smoking has fallen across most of U.S.November 21st, 2012 in Health /
+Teen smoking has fallen across most of U.S.November 21, 2012 in Medicine & Health / Health

 (HealthDay)—A significant decline in cigarette smoking took place among U.S. kids aged 12 to 17 between 2002 and 2010 in 41 states, according to a new federal government report.

 Overall, adolescent cigarette use fell from 12.6 percent to 8.7 percent during that time, but large differences remained among states.
 For example, the rate was highest in Wyoming (13.5 percent) and lowest in Utah (just under 6 percent).

 The number of youth who believed that there was great risk of harm from smoking one pack or more per day rose slightly from 63.7 percent to 65.4 percent overall.
 However, that awareness only increased in five states, the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) report said.

 Previous research has shown that adolescents are less likely to smoke if they believe there is a high risk of harm.